SotirisTouliopoulos/sotiristouliopoulos.github.io/_pages/about.md

 🔬 My research interests are focused in analyzing protein structures and omics data!

-👨🏻‍💻 I’m currently a MSc Student in Bioinformatics at the Danish Technical University (DTU).
+👨🏻‍💻 I’m currently a MSc Student in Bioinformatics at the Technical University of Denmark (DTU).

 🚀 I am also interested in assisting others on their path in the world of bioinformatics!